badjatya/badjatya/README.md

 # 💫 About me

-- 🔭 I’m currently working on React Native😉<br>
+- 🔭 I’m currently working on Nextjs😉<br>
 - 🌱 I’m currently learning Nextjs<br>
 - 👯 I’m looking to collaborate on Reactjs, Nextjs and Nodejs<br>
 - 🤔 I’m looking for help with Data Structures and Algorithms<br>